What other countries do you offer small group tours to?

 We are allowed to act silly though, and be too loud over dinner because we are having too much fun laughing!"

-Which meals are included on a pre-designed tour package?
+Which meals are included on a pre-packaged tour?

 Breakfast is included daily.
 Each itinerary will have a list of inclusions.
 Meals are noted by B (Breakfast) L (lunch) and D (dinner).
 Each itinerary differs on the number of included lunches or dinners.
 They are group events included in the price of the tour package.